Struggling with Job Hopping: Is a Functional Resume the Answer for Accountants?

 Dear Hea,

-Recruiters are rejecting you because they feel you are a compulsive job hopper who hates to settle down in a place, have low loyalty towards Organisation, freckle minded and lacks tenacity and has casual approach to work.
+Recruiters are rejecting you because they feel you are a compulsive job hopper who hates to settle down in one place, has low loyalty towards the organization, is freckle-minded, lacks tenacity, and has a casual approach to work.

-I would suggest you restructure your resume in such a way that you dont look like a compulsive job hopper.
-Take professional help if necessary.
+I would suggest you restructure your resume in such a way that you don't appear to be a compulsive job hopper.
+Consider seeking professional help if necessary.

 Warm Regards,